ssghost/Typescripted_TFJS/README.md

 # Typescripted_TFJS
-A demo frontend app made by Typescripted React and Tensorflow.js
+A demo frontend app made by Typescripted React chatbot on browsers and Tensorflow.js